 Staff supported people in a kind and caring way and involved them as much as possible in day to day choices and arrangements.
-One family member said "[My relative] is supported really well; the staff have got to know her and know how to respond to her when she has some behaviour issues."
+One family member said "[My relative] is supported really well; I know they like the staff and other people they live with because they are totally happy to return home after visiting us."
 Relatives praised the caring nature of the staff.
-One relative said "The girls are really good, they always support [my relative] really well, I couldn't speak more highly of them."
+One relative said "I get on really well with all the staff, the team leader telephones us with updates and I can tell they all genuinely care about everyone living in the house."